altoo-ag/akka-kryo-serialization/README.md

             idstrategy = "incremental"

-            # Define a default size for serializer pool
+            # Define a default queue builder, by default ConcurrentLinkedQueue is used.
-            # Try to define the size to be at least as big as the max possible
-            # number of threads that may be used for serialization, i.e. max
-            # number of threads allowed for the scheduler
-            serializer-pool-size = 16
+            # To pass your own queue builder implement the trait KryoSerializer.QueueBuilder
+            # useful for paranoid GC users that want to use JCtools MpmcArrayQueue for example.
+            # If you pass a bounded queue make sure its capacity will be equal or greater than
+            # the concurrent threads your application will ever have running concurrently:
+            #
+            # custom-queue-builder = "a.b.c.KryoQueueBuilder"

             # Define a default size for byte buffers used during serialization
             buffer-size = 4096